 Your child may get a second test if COVID-19 is not detected in their test.
 This is because it can take up to 14 days for the virus to show up in their system after they have been exposed to it.

 They do not need a second test if their first test was more than 6 days after their last contact with the person who tested positive.
 They will not get another appointment in this case.

 If your child tests positive

-Your child will need to self-isolate (stay in their room) if their test result is positive (COVID-19 virus found).
-They can stop self-isolating 10 days from the date of the test.
+Your child will need to isolate from others (stay in their room) if their test result is positive (COVID-19 virus found).

 If you are looking after a young child who is isolating there is a risk that you can become infected too.
 It will be difficult for you to isolate from them.

 Because of this, you need to take extra care to reduce the risk of spreading the virus and restrict your movements for longer than usual.